eleev/extensions-kit/README.md

 # Contributing
-- There is just one main rule for contributors - **please include your extensions for separete files**.
+- There is just one main rule for contributors - **please include your extensions in separete files**.
 It's important since such extension can be more easily referenced and reused.
-- The other `soft` rule is - please include `unit` tests with your extensions.
+- The other `soft` rule is - please include `unit tests` with your extensions.

 # Author
 [Astemir Eleev](https://github.com/jVirus)